miguelgrinberg/slam/docs/about.rst

 In AWS, this is the `Elastic Compute Cloud (EC2) <https://aws.amazon.com/ec2>`_ service.

-While being able to work on virtual servers is nice, the tendency is, however, to move towards a model in which developers only need to concentrate on their applications, leaving most or all of the installation and administration tasks to the cloud operator.
+Being able to work on virtual servers is nice, but the tendency is, however, to move towards a model in which developers only need to concentrate on their applications, leaving most or all of the installation and administration tasks to the cloud operator.
 This is what serverless computing is about.